 If you are a partnership, you may be required to report your share of any dividends your partnership business receives, even if the dividend hasn't been paid to you.
 (The partnership receives Form 1099-DIV in this case.)
 Your share of these dividends is usually reported on the Schedule K-1 you receive showing all of your income as a partner.

 Entering Dividends on Your Tax Return

 Ordinary Dividends.
 Enter the total of the dividends you received on all 1099-DIV forms during the year on Form 1040, line 3b.
 If you received over $1500 of ordinary dividends in the year, you must also file Schedule B Interest and Ordinary Dividends to list all dividends.

 Qualified Dividends.
 Enter the total of all qualified dividends from all 1099-DIV forms on line 3b of your Form 1040.

 If you receive a 1099-DIV be sure to include it with the information you give your tax preparer or include it on your Form 1040.
 If you don't report this income, you could be subject to IRS penalties for underreporting your income for the year.

 Double taxation refers to the fact that dividends are taxed twice.
 First, the dividends distributed by the corporation are profits (part of the business net income) not business expenses and are not deductible.
 So the corporation pays corporate income tax on profits distributed to shareholders.
 Then, the shareholders pay income taxes personally on those dividends.

 The information in this article is intended to be general, not tax or legal advice.
 Taxes and laws are always changing, and each business situation is unique.
-Check with your tax and legal advisors before making any decisions that could affect your business taxes.
+Check with your tax and legal advisors before completing your tax return or making any decisions that could affect your taxes.